Exam procedures for CS51 #

 You may not use any other devices than your local computer, including any tablets or phones.

-You may not use any other sources of help, including but not limited to talking with other people and asking questions or reading answers on online forums and platforms.
+You may not use any other sources of help, including but not limited to talking with other people or computer agents and asking questions or reading answers on online forums and platforms.
+In particular, LLMs such as ChatGPT, Claude, Llama, etc. are strictly off-limits.
 You should also not provide such help to others.

 Exams are “closed network”.
 The only network service you may use during the exam is the exam on Gradescope itself.